StanMihai/AWJ-2017/docs/temaP.md

 # Requirements:

- - You must use either Angular (Not AngularJS) or ReactJS.
+ - You must use either Angular (Not AngularJS) or ReactJS;
- - There are no restrictions for the backend.
+ - There are no restrictions for the backend;
- - I recommend useing Firebase ([Tutorial Firebase](docs/firebase.md)) for backend
+ - I recommend useing Firebase ([Tutorial Firebase](docs/firebase.md)) for backend;

 ## Module 1 (Mandatory) - 15 points